Reduction and lifting problem for differential forms on Berkovich curves

 \subsection{Notation and convention}

-Throughout the paper $k$ denotes an algebraically closed complete non-archimedean field, $\val\:k\to \RR\cup\{\infty\}$ is the valuation, $\ko$ is the ring of integers, $\kcirccirc$ its maximal ideal, and $\tilde{k}$ is the residue field.
+Throughout the paper $k$ denotes an algebraically closed complete non-archimedean field of residue characteristic $0$, $\val\:k\to \RR\cup\{\infty\}$ is the valuation, $\ko$ is the ring of integers, $\kcirccirc$ its maximal ideal, and $\tilde{k}$ is the residue field.
 When it is more convenient to use multiplicative notation we use the absolute value $|c|:=10^{-\val(c)}$.

 By a {\em nice} $k$-analytic curve we mean a quasi-smooth connected compact separated strictly $k$-analytic curve.
 By a {\em star-shaped curve} we mean a pair $(X,x)$ where $X$ is a nice $k$-analytic curve, $x\in X$ a point of type two, and $X\setminus\{x\}$ a disjoint union of open discs and semi-open annuli.